augustokk/AP_Oct_21/README.md

 "This is the readme file for tutorial repository" "This is my second added thing on this file"
-"Change added in dazzling_feature branch"
+"Change made in master Branch"